What is a Cone Beam CT Scan?

 What Are the Potential Risks of MRI?

-MRI does not expose the patient to radiation as a CT does and is generally considered to be very safe.
+In patients without metal in their bodies, the risks associated with MRI are relatively small.
+Overall, MRI does not expose the patient to radiation as a CT does and is generally considered to be very safe.
 However, it does pose other potential health risks.

 Older MRI machines produce loud banging noises that could damage a patient’s hearing.
 While some of these older machines may be still in use, newer devices have eliminated the dangerously loud noises.

 Newer MRI designs have also made the tunnels shallower and wider.
 Nevertheless, patients with claustrophobia still may have trouble tolerating the procedure.
 There are open MRI units available to accommodate them, but these do not always produce reliable images.

 Exposure to radiofrequency energy and/or magnetic fields can cause the body to heat up.
 The longer the MRI scan lasts, the greater the potential for overheating.
 The length of the scan depends on the size of the area being assessed, with larger areas taking more time.
 An MRI generally takes between 15 and 90 minutes to complete.

 It is not only the body itself that may become heated during an MRI face scan but any metal in the body or adjacent to it: